 - The Amount for Infirm Dependants aged 18 or older,

-this change affects you.
-The Canada Caregiver Amount replaces all three of these amounts as of 2017.
 To see if you qualify, check out our tax tip Canada Caregiver Amount.

 Changes to Existing Credits